tacticdemonic/sb-logger-extension/sb-logger-extension/INSTALL.md

 3. **Load the Extension**
    - Click the "Load unpacked" button
-   - Browse to and select the `sb-logger-extension` folder
+   - Browse to and select the `surebet-helper-extension` folder
    - The extension will load with all features enabled

 4. **Done!** The extension is now permanently installed